 If you decide to go for an annual license, you’ll also need a Conservation Stamp ($10 for residents and $12.50 for non-residents).

 Wyoming Fishing Regulations

-Before you set off on any Wyoming fly fishing trips, make sure you’re aware of the local fly fishing regulations.
+Before you set off on any fishing trips in Wyoming, make sure you’re aware of the local regulations.
 You’ll need to find out daily bag limits for fish, what kind of lures/flies you can use, and where it’s catch-and-release only.